UPPMAX/programming_formalisms/docs/sessions/tdd/README.md

 Below are some TDD exercise,
 with the goal of practicing TDD.

-Work in the `src/learners` folder and create a file named after you, e.g. `sven.py`, `anna_and_sven.py`, `team_cool.py`.
+Work in the `learners` folder and create a file named after you, e.g. `sven.py`, `anna_and_sven.py`, `team_cool.py`.

 If you use R and it would help, at [the 'Videos' subsection](#videos),